bifurcaria/bifurcaria/README.md

 # hi there :-) #

-i'm @bifurcaria. i like to build stuff. junior front-end dev, midway graphic designer, former biologist, self-taught bookbinder.
+i'm @bifurcaria. i like to build stuff. front-end dev, graphic artist, former biologist, self-taught bookbinder.

 **languages and tools:**